Australia-New Zealand bid awarded hosting duties for 2023 Women's World Cup | Goal.com

 The combined bid of Australia and New Zealand has been awarded hosting duties for the 2023 Women's World Cup, beating Colombia in the bidding process.

-Australia and New Zealand were awarded the tournament on Thursday, with the combined bid initially tagged as the favourite after earning a superior score from FIFAs technical evaluation of the bids.
+Australia and New Zealand were awarded the tournament on Thursday, winning the vote 22-13.

-The Australia/New Zealand bid received a score of 4.1 out of five, with it "appearing to present the most commercially favourable proposition", according to FIFA.
+The combined bid was initially tagged as the favourite after earning a superior score from FIFA's technical evaluation of the bids, with the Australia/New Zealand bid receiving a score of 4.1 out of five, with it "appearing to present the most commercially favourable proposition", according to FIFA.

 Colombia, meanwhile, was given a score of 2.8, with FIFA determining that there would need to be "a significant amount of investment and support from both local stakeholders and FIFA".